A practical guide to HubSpot AI data sources

 Their main job is to let you ask questions and get live data from your HubSpot portal without having to log in and build a report.
 For instance, a sales manager could open Claude and ask, "Summarize my active deals closing this quarter, grouped by sales rep," and get an immediate, organized answer.
 It’s a huge time-saver for quick checks and reports.

-There's a really important distinction to make here.
+There's an important distinction to make here.
 These connectors are fantastic for a human to pull and analyze data.
-They are not built to power an autonomous AI agent.
+They are designed for data analysis rather than powering autonomous agents.

 The challenge: Unifying scattered knowledge

-This brings us to the biggest hurdle for any company trying to use AI effectively.
-Your AI needs access to all your knowledge, not just the bits that are neatly organized in your CRM.
+This brings us to a common goal for companies trying to use AI effectively.
+Your AI performs best when it has access to all your knowledge, including information that might be stored outside the CRM.

 Why your company's real knowledge base is more than a CRM